 During the winter, atmospheric rivers in the Pacific generally shift northward and westward, Bryan Mundhenk of Colorado State University and colleagues concluded in a study.
 They also found that the El Niño/Southern Oscillation (ENSO) cycle can affect the frequency of atmospheric river events and shift where they occur.
 The research was based on data processed by MERRA, a NASA reanalysis of meteorological data from satellites.

 They Aren’t Just a West Coast Thing

 Atmospheric rivers are a global phenomenon and responsible for about 22 percent of all water runoff.
 One recent study from a University of Georgia team underscored that the U.S. Southeast sees a steady stream of atmospheric rivers.
 “They are more common than we thought in the Southeast, and it is important to properly understand their contributions to rainfall given our dependence on agriculture and the hazards excessive rainfall can pose,” said Marshall Shepherd of the University of Georgia.
 Other studies note that atmospheric rivers have contributed to anomalous snow accumulation in East Antarctica and extreme rainfall in the Bay of Bengal.

 Climate Change Could Alter Them

 A recent study led by Christine Shields of the National Center for Atmospheric Research suggests that climate change could push atmospheric rivers in the Pacific toward the equator and bring more intense rains to southern California.
 The modeling calls for smaller increases in rain rates in the Pacific Northwest.
-Another ensemble of models shows a 35 percent increase in the number of days with landfalling atmospheric rivers in western North America.
+Another ensemble of models shows a in the number of days with landfalling atmospheric rivers in western North America.